The Magic of Morocco (& Its Meals)

 Still, the lack of artificial flavors, hormones, or preservatives always left us with happily filled tummies and no sign of Montezuma seeking his revenge.

-As we walked through our days and our nights, we came more and more familiar with what we were encountering and what we were ordering.
+As we walked through our days and our nights, we became more and more familiar with what we were encountering and what we were ordering.
 French translations began to come second nature, and we knew what to look for even if we weren’t quite nailing the pronunciation.

 On an overnight trip to the North, we caught a break.